F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/README.md

 ## Configuration Example <a name="config">

 The following is an example configuration diagram for this solution deployment.
-In this scenario, all access to the BIG-IP VE appliance is through the same IP address and virtual network interface (vNIC).
-This interface processes both management and data plane traffic.
+In this scenario, all access to the BIG-IP VE appliance is through an Azure Load Balancer.
+The Azure Load Balancer processes both management and data plane traffic into the BIG-IP VEs, which then distribute the traffic to web/application servers according to normal F5 patterns.

 ![Configuration Example](images/azure-example-diagram.png)